Photo: F4 tornado causing devastation in Windsor, ON, on June 17th, 1946 – photo by Harry G. Garland (CC BY-SA 4.0)

 MICHAEL NEWARK DIGITAL TORNADO ARCHIVE

-Michael Newark Digital Tornado Archive is a collection of materials related to tornado and other damaging wind events that will eventually date back to Canada’s first verified tornado in 1792.
-Much of the materials consist of digitized versions of physical files at the Environment and Climate Change Canada library in Toronto.
-There are a number of additional sources, particularly for events from the ‘internet era’ beginning in the 1990s when much of the evidence was originally obtained in electronic form.
+The Michael Newark Digital Tornado Archive is a collection of materials related to tornado and other damaging wind events that will eventually date back to Canada’s first verified tornado in 1792.
+Much of the materials consist of digitized versions of the original physical files housed at the Meteorological Service of Canada library in Toronto.

 About Michael Newark